warden-protocol/wardenprotocol/docs/docs/operate-a-node/create-a-validator.md

 wardend keys show <key-name> -a
 ```

-📒 After creating a new key, you will see it’s information and its seed phrase.
+📒 After creating a new key, you'll see its information and its seed phrase.
 It's essential to write down this seed phrase and keep it in a safe place.
 The seed phrase is the only way to restore your keys.
 Losing it can result in the irrecoverable loss of WARD tokens.

 ## 2. Get testnet WARD